Lighthouses of Belize

 has a 2009 photo,

 by Capt.
-Theo Hinrichs, but the lighthouse does not appear in Google's satellite view.
+Theo Hinrichs, and Bing has a satellite view.
 NGA's listing of the tower height as 75 ft appears to be a

 typo.
 Hunting Caye is at the southern end of the Sapodilla Cayes, about 65